Non Seminoma Testicular Cancer in Singapore

 What is Non-Seminoma Testicular Cancer?

 Non-seminoma testicular cancer is a type of germ cell tumour that develops in the testicles, the male reproductive organs responsible for producing sperm and testosterone.
-Unlike seminomas, non-seminomas comprise several different cell types including embryonal carcinoma, yolk sac tumour, choriocarcinoma, and teratoma.
+Unlike seminomas, non-seminomas comprise several different cell types, including embryonal carcinoma, yolk sac tumour, choriocarcinoma, and teratoma.
 These cancers tend to grow more rapidly than seminomas and often present at an earlier age.

-Non-seminomas typically manifest as a painless lump or swelling in one testicle, though some patients may experience a dull ache or heavy sensation in the scrotum.
+Non-seminomas typically manifest as a painless lump or swelling in one testicle, though some patients may experience a dull ache or a heavy sensation in the scrotum.
 The cancer originates from germ cells that normally develop into sperm but undergo malignant transformation instead.
 These tumours can produce specific markers like alpha-fetoprotein (AFP) and human chorionic gonadotropin (HCG), which help in diagnosis and monitoring treatment response.

 Treatment for non-seminoma testicular cancer involves a multi-modal approach combining surgery, chemotherapy, and sometimes additional surgical procedures depending on the cancer stage.
 The overall cure rate exceeds 95% when diagnosed early, and even established cases respond well to current treatment protocols.
+Individuals experiencing symptoms or concerns are advised to seek prompt evaluation from a testicular specialist in Singapore for accurate diagnosis and timely care.

 Who is a Suitable Candidate for Treatment?